lignum-vitae/spindalis/README.md

 - Polynomial parsing and evaluation
 - Derivative computation
-- Root finding with Bisection and Newton–Raphson methods
+- Root and Extrema finding with Bisection and Newton–Raphson methods
 - Extensible modules for numerical modelling and optimisation

 ## Installation